 Fit attractive carriage lamps, lanterns, or general door lights to create a classy frontage (ensure you make them symmetrical – so one on either side of the door please!).
 If you have a front garden, soft lighting in trees and bushes can look great at night or in the early evening.
-Check out this video for some nifty lighting tips.

 Plants, flowers and greenery

 Position hanging flower baskets, potted plants, window boxes and trailing creepers pretty much anywhere; almost any greenery will make your home more attractive.

 Clean up the nightmare neighbours!